doc4d/4d-web-studio/docs/webforms/rendering.md

 * The 4D WebAdmin web server provides a secured web access to 4D Web Studio and allows previewing webforms inside the studio.
-* The 4D web server allows accessing data stored in your 4D applications through REST requests.
+* The renderer uses [REST requests](https://developer.4d.com/docs/en/REST/gettingStarted.html) to communicate with the main 4D web server.
 * The webforms are deployed with the application, and the end user renders them in their browser.
 Note that the database must be [exposed as REST resource](https://developer.4d.com/docs/en/REST/configuration.html#starting-the-rest-server) to allow webform rendering.
 ## Licence

 To render webforms, you need an available REST licence, as rendering a webform opens a session on the project database's main web server.

 ## Configuration

 To enable webform rendering, the following options must be set: